Athanaseus/aimfast/docs/intro.rst

     $ aimfast --compare-models model1.lsm.html model2.lsm.html -tol 5

-where -tol is the tolerance to cross-match sources in arcsec.
-Moreover, -as flag can be used to compare all sources irrespective of shape (otherwise only point-like sources with maj<2" are used).
-Access to (sumss, nvss,) online catalogs is also provided, to allow comparison of local catalogs to remote catalogs.
+where -tol is the tolerance to cross-match sources in arcsec (default 1.0").
+Moreover, -as flag can be used to compare all sources irrespective of shape (otherwise only sources with maj below -sl/--shape-limit, default 16", are used).
+Access to online catalogs is also provided, to allow comparison of local catalogs to remote catalogs: sumss (843MHz), nvss (1.4GHz, Dec>-40 only), racs-low (887.5MHz), racs-mid (1367.5MHz), racs-high (1655.5MHz, all three full Southern-sky), and vlass (2-4GHz S-band, Dec>-40 only, useful for verifying an S-band observing run).
 Also, a FITS file can be specified to run a source finder and then perform the comparison.

 .. code-block:: bash

-    $ aimfast --compare-online model1.lsm.html --online-catalog nvss -tol 5
+    $ aimfast --compare-online model1.lsm.html --online-catalog racs-mid -tol 5

 In the case where fits images are compared, aimfast can run a source finder of choice (pybdsf, aegean,) to generate catalogs that are then converted to Tigger ``.lsm.html`` files and compared: